GovTechSG/CFT-Docs/firewall-clearance.md

 Tenants may need to allow or **whitelist CFT endpoints on your tenant/agency firewalls**.

+## Are these steps required?

-?> **Note:** If you have not configured webhook notifications or you do not have a SFTP Server tenant system, these steps are not required on your end.
+If you have not configured webhook notifications or you do not have a SFTP Server tenant system, these steps are not required on your end.

 ## Whitelist the CFT Notification Server Endpoints